IndigoDomotics/alexa-hue-bridge/README.md

 Perceptive Automation (aka Indigo Domotics) is hosting this repository and will do minimal management.
 Unless a pull request has no description or upon cursory observation has some obvious issue, pull requests will be accepted without any testing by us.
-We may choose to delegate commit privledges to other users at some point in the future.
+We may choose to delegate commit privileges to other users at some point in the future.

 We (Perceptive Automation) don't guarantee anything about this plugin - that